Football

 The attacker featured prominently among Daniel Farke’s list of targets following The Whites’ promotion from the Championship last term, only for the player to express a preference for a switch to Holland instead.

 But when a move to the Eredivisie failed to materialise, Hamer, one of the most talented performers in England’s second tier, elected to remain in South Yorkshire despite United’s failure to secure top-flight football themselves.
+With so many transfer moves shaping the upcoming season, those looking to follow the action closely may want to check out the best football betting sites in UK to make the most of the fixtures.

 Despite being among the pre-season favourites for the title, the Blades made a miserable start to the campaign under Chris Wilder’s successor Ruben Selles; losing all six of their outings under the Spaniard before reappointing the man he replaced.